mikezxc136/remote-shell-based-on-MPI/README.md

 ## Introduction
 This project is a simple remote shell system based on MPI (Message Passing Interface), allowing users to control and execute commands on different processing nodes in a parallel computing system.

+## What is mpi4py?

+MPI for Python provides MPI bindings for the Python language, allowing programmers to exploit multiple processor computing systems. mpi4py is constructed on top of the MPI-1/2 specifications and provides an object oriented interface which closely follows MPI-2 C++ bindings.

 ## Usage
 ### Requirements
 - Install MPI on your computer.